-- (7) If a controller processes personal data pursuant to an exemption in this section, the controller bears the burden of demonstrating that such processing qualifies for the exemption and complies with the requirements in subsection (6) of this section. - (8) Processing personal data solely for the purposes expressly identified in subsection (1)(a) through (d) or (g) of this section does not, by itself, make an entity a controller with respect to such processing. - NEW SECTION.
+- NEW SECTION.
 Sec.
 11. LIABILITY.
 (1) Any violation of this chapter shall not serve as the basis for, or be subject to, a private right of action under this chapter or under any other law.
-This does not relieve any party from any duties or obligations imposed, or to alter any independent rights that consumers have under other laws, chapter 19.86 RCW, the Washington state Constitution, or the United States Constitution. - 19 (2) Where more than one controller or processor, or both a 20 controller and a processor, involved in the same processing, is in 21 violation of this chapter, the liability must be allocated among the 22 parties according to principles of comparative fault, unless such 23 liability is otherwise allocated by contract among the parties. - NEW SECTION.
+This does not relieve any party from any duties or obligations imposed, or to alter any independent rights that consumers have under other laws, chapter 19.86 RCW, the Washington state Constitution, or the United States Constitution. - 8 (2) Where more than one controller or processor, or both a 9 controller and a processor, involved in the same processing, is in 10 violation of this chapter, the liability must be allocated among the 11 parties according to principles of comparative fault. - NEW SECTION.
 Sec.
 12. ENFORCEMENT.
-(1) The attorney general has exclusive authority to enforce this chapter by bringing an action in the name of the state, or as parens patriae on behalf of persons residing in the state. - 28 (2) Any controller or processor that violates this chapter is 29 subject to an injunction and liable for a civil penalty of not more 30 than seven thousand five hundred dollars for each violation. - NEW SECTION.
+(1) The attorney general has exclusive authority to enforce this chapter by bringing an action in the name of the state, or as parens patriae on behalf of persons residing in the state. - 16 (2) Any controller or processor that violates this chapter is 17 subject to an injunction and liable for a civil penalty of not more 18 than seven thousand five hundred dollars for each violation. - NEW SECTION.
 Sec.
 13. CONSUMER PRIVACY ACCOUNT.
-The consumer privacy account is created in the state treasury.
-All receipts from the imposition of civil penalties under this chapter must be deposited into the account except for the recovery of costs and attorneys' fees accrued by the attorney general in enforcing this chapter.
+The consumer 19 privacy account is created in the state treasury.
+All receipts from 20 imposition of civil penalties under this chapter must be 21 22 deposited into the account except for the recovery of costs and 23 attorneys' fees accrued by the attorney general in enforcing this 24 chapter.
 Moneys in the account may be spent only after appropriation.
-Moneys in the account may only be used for the purposes of the office
+25 Moneys in the account may only be used for the purposes of the office of privacy and data protection as created under RCW 43.105.369, and 26 27 may not be used to supplant general fund appropriations to the 28 agency. - NEW SECTION.
+Sec.
+14. PREEMPTION.
+This chapter supersedes and preempts laws, ordinances, regulations, or the equivalent adopted by any local entity regarding the processing of personal data by controllers or processors. - NEW SECTION.
+Sec.
+15. ATTORNEY GENERAL REPORT.
+(1) The attorney general shall compile a report evaluating the liability and enforcement provisions of this chapter including, but not limited to,